-What are the possible side effects of Levetiracetam Tablets? can cause serious side effects including:
+What are the possible side effects of Levetiracetam Tablets?

+Levetiracetam tablets can cause serious side effects including:

-See "What is the most important information I should know about Levetiracetam Tablets?"
+• See "What is the most important information I should know about Levetiracetam Tablets?"

 Call your healthcare provider right away if you have any of these symptoms:

 - mood and behavior changes such as aggression, agitation, anger, anxiety, apathy, mood swings, depression, hostility, and irritability.
 A few people may get psychotic symptoms such as hallucinations (seeing or hearing things that are really not there), delusions (false or strange thoughts or beliefs) and unusual behavior. - extreme sleepiness, tiredness, and weakness - allergic reactions such as swelling of the face, lips, eyes, tongue, and throat, trouble swallowing or breathing, and hives. - a skin rash.
 Serious skin rashes can happen after you start taking levetiracetam tablets.
-There is no way to tell if a mild rash will become a serious reaction. - problems with muscle coordination (problems walking and moving)
+There is no way to tell if a mild rash will become a serious reaction. - a serious allergic reaction that may affect your skin or other parts of your body such as your liver, kidneys, heart, or blood cells.
+This allergic reaction can be lifethreatening and can cause death, particularly if it is not treated as early as possible.
+Call your healthcare provider right away if you have: - a skin rash - fever or swollen glands that do not go away - swelling of your face - shortness of breath - dark urine - yellowing of the skin or whites of the eyes - problems with muscle coordination (problems walking and moving)